thepeacockproject/peacockprojectorg/docs/intel.md

 -   Keep track of your rating (Silent Assassin, etc.)
 -   Give you a rating screen on mission end
--   Let you play most of the official content, except for some escalations, which are in the process of being ported
+-   Let you play most of the official content (with other content available in plugin form)
--   Let you play content that isn't officially in the game anymore, such as Holiday Hoarders, Hokkaido Snow Festival, Berlin Egg Hunt, and the HITMAN™ 2 Halloween escalation
+-   Let you play content that isn't officially in the game anymore, such as Berlin Egg Hunt
 -   Display leaderboards for other Peacock users
 -   Play contracts, and download them from the official servers with ease (our contracts are simple files, you can modify them and share them with your friends!)
 -   Give you all unlockables by default